mgstr/firmad/README.md

 ## Image creation

-Run `create.sh` to generate a docker image with data and push it into `mgstr\firmad` Docker repository.
+Run `create.sh` to generate a docker image with data and push it into `mgstr/firmad` Docker repository.

 IMPORTANT: comment last 4 lines of script if you only want to consume image locally.

 ## Container usage

-You can consume the container by running it:
+You can consume data by creating container from `mgstr/firmad` image:

      docker run -d --name firmad-test mgstr/firmad